Koenkk/zigbee2mqtt.io/information/zigbee2mqtt_fails_to_start.md

 This can be tested by executing: `test -w [PORT] && echo success || echo failure` (e.g. `test -w /dev/ttyACM0 && echo success || echo failure`).

 If it outputs `failure`.
 Assign write acces by executing: `sudo chown [USER] [PORT]` (e.g. `sudo chown pi /dev/ttyACM0`).

+## Verify that you have a CC2530 or CC2531 (and not a CC2540)
+The CC2540 can be confused easily with the CC2531 as it looks (almost) exactly the same.
+However, this device does not support zigbee but bluetooth.
+This can be verified by looking at the chip.